GlennChiu/GCNetworkReachability/README.md

 -----
 The recommended way is to use a global instance variable of `GCNetworkReachability` in a class that stays alive during the whole runtime of your application (e.g. AppDelegate).
 This ensures that `GCNetworkReachability` can keep monitoring the network state of the device.
 When you're done monitoring, always call `-stopMonitoringNetworkReachability` to clean up memory and to stop the monitoring process.

-The application can get reachability callbacks via a block handler or via a notification.
-The callbacks are called from a secondary thread, so make sure you dispatch back to the main thread if you need to (e.g. UI updates).

 Should you use the block handler or notification API?
 Well, notifications allow you to listen for changes in networking state in your whole project.
 If that's not necessary then you should use the handler as this requires less code and is more efficient for your application.

 Block handler example: